DONGSHIJIE-121/1912393/README.md

 # PANoptosis-associated transcriptomic analysis in sarcopenia

 This repository contains the streamlined R workflows used for the central computational analyses in the manuscript.
-The scripts retain data import, preprocessing, core statistical analysis, feature prioritization, and result export.
-Trial code, local absolute paths, and figure-color tuning have been removed.

 ## Repository structure